Information about lost pets is scattered everywhere!

 - The Pet FBI database is state-of-the art for speed and efficiency.

-- We have compiled the most comprehensive advice and useful tips for recovering lost pets based on almost two decades of experience.
+- We have compiled the most comprehensive advice and useful tips for recovering lost pets based on more than two decades of experience.

 - Pet FBI volunteers are available through email for advice and encouragement.